Workiva/over_react/doc/built_redux_to_redux.md

 ### Reducers

 #### Reducers Comparison
-- build_redux reducers:
+- built_redux reducers:
     - are impure and mutate the `AppBuilder` instance.
     - take in the `AppBuilder` parameter.
     - are `void`.
     - look at the `action.name` property to determine the action type.
-- Reudx reducers:
+- Redux reducers:
     - are pure and should not mutate anything outside the scope of the reducer.
     - only have two parameters (the previous state and the action).
     - are not void - they return an instance of the store data model.